cpjobling/eg-247-textbook/_sources/introduction/worksheet1.md

 This give us an opportunity to demonstrate the electronic resources, Canvas, OneNote, Pingo, MATLAB, Simulink and Wolfram Alpha, that we will use to make our time in class more active and engaging.
 We will also test your background knowledge coming into the module.

 +++ {"slideshow": {"slide_type": "notes"}}

 ## Colophon

-This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet1.pdf).
+This worksheet has been designed to be used in Microsoft's OneNote.
+Should you wish to use another note taking application, a version of this worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet1.pdf).

-A printout of this worksheet will be distributed before the first class meeting in the **Week 1: Classroom Activities** section of the Canvas site.
+A copy of this worksheet will be distributed before the first class meeting in the **Week 1: Classroom Activities** section of the Canvas site.
 I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

 You are expected to have at least watched the video presentation of [Chapter 1](https://cpjobling.github.io/eg-247-textbook/introduction) of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to the first class.

-After class, the lecture recording and the annotated version of this worksheet will be made available to you via OneNote and through Canvas.
+After class, the lecture recording and the annotated version of this worksheet will be made available to you through Canvas.

 +++ {"slideshow": {"slide_type": "slide"}}